Band width estimates with lower spectral curvature bounds: Introduction

 Let $\gamma >0, \Lambda\in \mathbb{R}$ be two constants.
 On the Riemannian band $(M^{n},g)$, if there is a positive smooth function $u$ on \( M \backslash \partial M \) with

 where $\operatorname{Sc}_{g}$ is the scalar curvature of $g$, then we say that \( (M,g) \) satisfies a lower \textit{spectral scalar curvature bound}.
 Similarly, if

 where

 then we say that \( (M,g) \) satisfies a lower \textit{spectral Ricci curvature bound}.
-We use the convention that if \( \operatorname{Ric} \) is written without argument or with one argument, then it means \eqref{eq def Ric}, otherwise, it means the Ricci curvature tensor.
+We use the convention that if \( \operatorname{Ric} \) is written without an argument or with only one argument, then it means \eqref{eq def Ric}, otherwise, it means the Ricci curvature tensor.

 The spectral curvature bounds \eqref{eqn: scalar-spectral} and \eqref{eqn: RIc-spectral} are easily seen to be weaker than their pointwise counterparts.
-The effects of a positive scalar curvature bound on a band of the form $M^{n}=[-1,1]\times T^{n-1}$ with a metric $g$.
+The effects of a positive scalar curvature bound on a band of the form $M^{n}=[-1,1]\times T^{n-1}$ with a metric $g$ were studied by Gromov \cite{G2018}.
 Here, we denote by \( T^n \) the \( n \)-dimensional torus.
-The Riemannian band $([-1,1]\times T^{n-1}, g)$ is also called a \textit{torical band} which was studied by Gromov \cite{G2018}.
-We also call $((-1,1)\times T^{n-1}, g)$ an \textit{open torical band}.
-For the torical band, he proved that if the scalar curvature is bounded by $n(n-1)$, then the band width is bounded above by $\frac{2\pi}{n}$ for $2\leq n\leq 7$.
-Zhu \cite{zhu2021} proved that the width of a 3-dimensional torical band is less than or equal $\frac{\pi}{2}$ when the Ricci curvature is bounded below by $2$, in particular, when the sectional curvature is bounded below by $1$.
-There were other interesting developments such as \cite{hirsch-rigid-2025}, \cite{cecchini-scalar-2024}, \cite{rade-scalar-2023}.
+The Riemannian band $([-1,1]\times T^{n-1}, g)$ is also called a \textit{torical band}, and we call $((-1,1)\times T^{n-1}, g)$ an \textit{open torical band}.
+For the torical band, Gromov proved that if the scalar curvature is bounded below by $n(n-1)$, then the band width is bounded above by $\frac{2\pi}{n}$ for $2\leq n\leq 7$.
+Zhu \cite{zhu2021} proved that the width of a 3-dimensional torical band is less than or equal to $\frac{\pi}{2}$ when the Ricci curvature is bounded below by $2$, in particular, when the sectional curvature is bounded below by $1$.
+There have been other interesting developments, such as \cite{hirsch-rigid-2025}, \cite{cecchini-scalar-2024}, and \cite{rade-scalar-2023}.